roma-patel/notebook/text/posts/cook.md

 .

-this one needs to be perfected, deeper orange notes as opposed to the sour tangy flavour that exists now?
+this one needs to be perfected, deeper orange notes as opposed to the tangy flavour that exists now?

 bittersweet chocolate, semisweet chocolate (preferably valrhona?) one whole orange (or a bottle of orange flavouring as needed)